stripe-samples/issuing-treasury/README.md

 npm run dev
 ```

-*Notice: This application is intended to be an example, and it should be run in production as is.*
+*Notice: This application is intended to be an example, and it should not be run in production as is.*